What Is Training Preferences?

 Plan version: If you created your plan before Training Preferences launched, you may need to update your plan version to access this feature.

-Plan type: Training Preferences is currently available for race plans and distance-based goal plans (e.g. 10km improvement plans, marathons).
-It is not yet available for New to Running or Return to Running.
+Plan type: Training Preferences is currently available for race plans and distance-based goal plans (e.g. 10km plans, marathons).
+It is not yet available for New To Running, Return to Running, and older-style plans like Hyrox, Functional Fitness, Post-Natal, Post-Injury and Post-Race Recovery plans.

 Can I change my Training Preferences mid-plan?